+35725368683

 The Family Court hears applications for:

-Property means any movable or immovable property that any spouse got at any time after or before the marriage on expectation of marriage.
+Property means any movable or immovable property that any spouse got at any time after or before the marriage on the expectation of marriage.

 The applicant is the spouse who claims part of the property; the respondent is the spouse against whom the application is made.